William-eng/StegHub_DevOps_Engineering/Continuous-Integration-With-Jenkins/Documentation.md

 - Configure Artifactory plugin by going to manage jenkins > system configurations, scroll down to jfrog and click on add instance
-- Input the ID, artifactory url , username and password Click on test connection to test your url
+- Input the ID, artifactory url , username and password
+- Click on test connection to test your url

+- Visit your <your-artifactory-ip-address:8081
+- Sign in using the default artifactory credentials : admin and password